delta750/coreui/src/cui/docs/src/components/authoring.md

 css!      | Use when declaring `css` dependencies json!     | Use when declaring `json` specific file.
 For this type, be sure to add `.json` to the name of the define text!     | Use when loading any other type of text-based assets, including HTML, `.hbs` templates, etc. Also be sure to define the proper file extention with this item.

+Before attempting to build a new component form scratch or modifying an existing component, please try out the [simple component creation](tutorial.html) tutorial.
+It will go over it more fine detail the steps require to register, build and test components.